Kamal Habibollahi: 14 August 1981

 While Princess Azadeh was in Cairo, she received the unexpected news about the Tabarzin.
 She immediately contacted Aryana, who explained that this was the beginning of a significant event.
-Azadeh then flew to Turkey to meet with the Aryana at his temporary headquarters.
+Azadeh then flew to Turkey to meet with the Bahram Aryana at his temporary headquarters.
 Upon learning that the individuals who had seized the Tabarzin were members of Azadegan, Azadeh couldn't contain her excitement.
 However, she gradually became concerned about their safety.
 What would happen if the gunboat encountered any problems?
 What if someone drowned?
 These and many other questions plagued her mind.
 From then on, she could only hope and pray that the situation would end peacefully and quickly.
 As the world became aware of the events that had taken place, the Azadegan organization promptly claimed responsibility.
 During an impromptu press conference at Aryana's apartment, a self-proclaimed military spokesperson announced that the Tabarzin had been seized by "patriotic forces."
 The spokesperson stated that the objective of Azadegan was to "overthrow the mullahs in Iran" and claimed that 1,400 highly trained partisans were preparing to take action from their Turkish bases.

 General Aryana also released a statement in which he commended Admiral Habibollahi and his "courageous" commandos.
 Bakhtiar immediately lent his support to Aryana, projecting a united front in their campaign to liberate Iran.
 Azadegan deliberately downplayed the fact that the majority of individuals on the Tabarzin were staunch monarchists, which later became a contentious issue among the opposition.
 When press helicopters flew over the gunboat, the commandos would make V-signs and chant, "Vive Le Roi!"
 Others held up photos of Reza Pahlavi.
 One individual, wearing dark glasses and a cap, defiantly posed with a pistol and sub-machine gun.
 In Tehran, the revolutionary authorities were forced to acknowledge that one of their gunboats had been hijacked by pirates and had gone missing.
 Later, they accused the Spanish government of not intervening and threatened diplomatic retaliation.
 However, by then, the Tabarzin was en route to Morocco.